luisandresantos/DevRepos/C/chapter_02/README.md

 - 20-25°C: "Moderate temperature, wear a sweatshirt or light jacket"
 - 25-30°C: "Warm weather, wear a t-shirt"
 - 30-35°C: "Very hot weather, CAREFUL, stay hydrated"

+## Exercise 03 – IMC Calculator

+**📝 Description**
+A program that calculates the Body Mass Index (IMC) based on user input for height and weight, then classifies it using conditionals.

+**⚙️ Features**
+- Takes height (in meters) and weight (in kilograms) as input
+- Calculates IMC using the formula: `IMC = weight / (height * height)`
+- Displays classification based on IMC ranges (e.g., underweight, normal, overweight)

+**🔑 Key Concepts**
+- Input handling with `scanf()`
+- Arithmetic operations
+- Conditional classification logic

+---

+## Exercise 04 – Average Grade Calculator

+**📝 Description**
+A program that calculates the average of multiple student grades and determines if the student passed or failed.

+**⚙️ Features**
+- Accepts multiple grades from the user
+- Computes the average
+- Uses conditionals to check if the average meets a passing threshold

+**🔑 Key Concepts**
+- Conditional checks for pass/fail criteria
+- Basic arithmetic and user interaction